devxiongmao/truckin-along/docs/user_journeys/admin_creating_a_truck.md

 - 🟢 Feels accomplished after a smooth and intuitive truck creation flow
 - 🟢 Appreciates low cognitive effort required for basic operations
 - 🟡 Slightly frustrated if required truck data is not immediately available
-- 🔴 Frustrated that only admins can complete maintenance records, adding overhead

 ---